 Gladys Bentley was a popular Blues singer during the 1920s Harlem Renaissance.
 She dressed in men's clothing, her signature look was a tuxedo and top hat.
 She was very out about her sexual orientation and reputation as a 'bulldagger' or butch lesbian and she openly flirted with women in the audience.

 © Roberto Portillo

-Bitch is a singer/songwriter/actor who is also partners with Daniela Sea from The L Word.
+Bitch is a singer/songwriter/actor.
 My interview with Bitch has stirred controversy because of her statements about the Michigan Womyn's Music festival.